subtlepseudonym/subtlepseudonym.github.io/content/articles/ha-keg-sensors/index.md

 // KegState is the exported representation of a keg and its flow meter type KegState struct {
 	Keg struct {
-		Type   string
+		Type   string  // "corny", "sixtel", etc
-		Volume float64
+		Volume float64 // in liters
 	}
 	Sensor struct {
-		Model        string
+		Model        string  // "fl-s401a", "ux0151", etc
-		FlowConstant float64
+		FlowConstant float64 // in 1/(liters*seconds)
 	}

-	Contents string
+	Contents string  // "seltzer", "jai alai", etc
-	Pin      int
+	Pin      int     // gpio pin number
-	Poured   float64
+	Poured   float64 // in liters
 }

 // DHTState is the exported representation of a temperature / humidity sensor type DHTState struct {
-	Model       string
+	Model       string  // "dht22"
-	Pin         int
+	Pin         int     // gpio pin number
-	Temperature float32
+	Temperature float32 // in degrees centigrade
-	Humidity    float32
+	Humidity    float32 // in percent
 }
 ```

 These structures are the representations of the flow meters and temperature / humidity sensors as they are read from the config file and as they're exported on the `/state` HTTP endpoint.
+The internal representations are a bit more complex in order to handle concurrent updates, live config reloads, and store information on discrete pours.
+That last feature actually comprises a significant portion of the flow meter update logic (and most of the bugs) despite being an unplanned feature that I just thought was neat.
+If you're curious, the discrete pour logic can be [found here](https://github.com/subtlepseudonym/kegerator/blob/00210a010fde41f6788851a82bf36740a3f93ae8/flow.go#L203).

 Now that the POC shows the sensors working (reasonably) accurately, time to make the service more useful.
 Aside about using raspberry pi, making software updates really easy compared to an ESP32 or similar.